 - The Faceless: Ned Stark has trouble remembering his face.

-- The Last of These Is Not Like the Others: The only male Ryswell whose first name doesn't begin with an R.
+- Odd Name Out: The only male Ryswell whose first name doesn't begin with an R.

 - Posthumous Character: Died fighting alongside Eddard Stark at the Tower of Joy.